Initial Setup

 This documentation provides a step-by-step guide to set up and integrate FirmwareCI with a git repository using the fwci CLI tool.
 You can add any number of git repositories to your FirmwareCI organization this way.

-Attention: Synchronization is currently only supported with GitHub and Gitlab repositories.
+Attention: Synchronization is currently supported with GitHub and Gitlab repositories.

 Prerequisites